Best Running Headphones of 2025

 Styles of Headphones

 The options for the best running headphones are as varied as the type of audio entertainment available for listening.
-There are three main types of headphones: those that go over your ears, those that go in your ears, and bone conduction headphones, like the Shokz OpenRun Pro 2, that sit adjacent to the ear.
+There are four main types of headphones: those that go over your ears, those that go in your ears, open-ear headphones like the Shokz OpenFit Air, and bone-conduction headphones, such as the Shokz OpenRun Pro 2, which sit adjacent to the ear and transmit vibrations directly to it.

 You may see runners with anything from over-ear headphones that look like they’ve come straight out of a DJ booth to those with tiny little buds that fit almost invisibly into the ear.
-Most runners opt for in-ear headphones, like the Apple AirPods Pro (2nd generation), because of their light weight and ease of use.
-Within this category, you can find headphones that fit comfortably into your ear without any other types of attachment, those that clip on over your ear, and those with cords that attach one bud to the other to make it easier to keep track of them.
+Most runners opt for in-ear headphones, such as the Apple AirPods Pro (2nd generation), due to their lightweight design and ease of use.
+Within this category, you can find headphones that fit comfortably into your ear without any additional attachments, those that clip on over your ear, and those that have both earbuds attached, making them easier to keep track of.

 Best Running Headphones - wearing the Shokz OpenRun Pro 2

-Open-ear bone-conduction headphones make it easy to hear noises around you while still listening to audio.
+Open-ear bone-conduction headphones allow you to hear noises around you while still listening to audio.
 Photo: iRunFar/Eszter Horanyi

-Headphones can also be corded and attached directly to your phone or operate wirelessly with Bluetooth.
-Most people have moved away from headphones with cords for running, except for those who want a really long listening time that wireless headphones can’t provide.
+Headphones can be either corded or wireless, with the latter operating via Bluetooth.
+Most people have moved away from headphones with cords for running, except for those who require a longer listening time that wireless headphones cannot provide.
 This way, you only have to worry about your phone battery, not your headphones’ battery.
-Even long-lasting Bluetooth headphones won’t get you through a long ultra if you listen continuously.
+Even long-lasting Bluetooth headphones won’t get you through a long ultra if you’re listening continuously.

 Types of Headphones to Use While Running

-Choosing the best headphones for running depends almost entirely on personal preference and budget.
+Choosing the best headphones for running largely depends on personal preference and budget.
 Some may prefer over-ear headphones, while others opt for buds that fit inside the ear.
 Some might want wireless Bluetooth headphones, while others might prefer a cord that attaches to their phone.
 Some might prefer noise-canceling earbuds, while others prefer to hear at least portions of their surroundings.
-Bone-conduction headphones like the Shokz OpenRun Pro 2 are becoming increasingly popular because they allow you to hear noises around you, whether that’s a car coming up behind you or another trail user wanting to pass.
+Bone-conduction headphones, such as the Shokz OpenRun Pro 2are becoming increasingly popular because they allow you to listen to noises around you, whether that’s a car approaching from behind or another trail user wanting to pass.

 We generally choose Bluetooth earbuds as the best running headphones because they’re lightweight and don’t have a cord that can get in the way or be annoying while running.
-Since it’s good to be aware of your surroundings when running, we recommend using earbuds that have adjustable noise canceling levels, like the Skullcandy Push ANC Active, or no noise-canceling at all, like the JLab Go Air Sport.
+Since it’s essential to be aware of your surroundings when running, we recommend using earbuds with adjustable noise-canceling levels, such as the Skullcandy Push ANC Active, or opting for earbuds with no noise-canceling features, like the Shokz OpenFit Air.

 Knowing what’s happening around you is important, whether running on trails, roads, or a bike path.
 If your earbuds are noise-canceling, we recommend wearing just one so one ear is open.
 You’ll want to have the volume low enough to hear if someone has come up behind you and wants to pass.